By Mary Lou Jay

 The goal is to help fill the enormous demand for diesel techs in the United States.
 “What’s driving that shortage is the growth of the industry — everything in this country runs on logistics — and baby boomers retiring in record numbers,” Spurlock said.
 “U.S. schools are only producing about 6,000 technicians a year, and they need to be producing 60,000 to 70,000.”

-One reason schools aren’t turning out enough techs: People aren’t entering their programs.
+One reason other diesel mechanic schools aren’t turning out enough techs: People aren’t entering their programs.
 Tuition is expensive, and the $18 to $20 an hour that beginning techs can earn isn’t enough to let them repay student loans.
 Time is the other issue, said Spurlock.
 “Most people don’t have a year to spend in a full-time program or two years to spend in a community college program.”

 ADTC’s program, by contrast, can get someone a job after just 300 hours of training.
 That’s less than three months if a student opts for a full-time course.
 (Part-time options are also available.)